stadium-software/validations-cheatsheet/README.md

 1. The property value is empty, null or undefined
 2. The property value conforms to a specific format

 In this case, two expressions must be combined with a double-pipe (OR).
-The first expression returns true if there is no value, and the second expression returns true if there is a value that conforms to a required format.
+The first expression is true if there is no value, and the second expression is true if there is a value in the required format.
 For example:
 ```javascript
 !TextBox.Text || TextBox.Text.length > 8
 ```